cyphermaster/pimp_my_cfengine3/README.md

 # The Big Tree

 ## masterfiles
-simple copy of base files.
+* base files

 ## architectures
+That is between the DATA and the CODE
 * Various class definitions
 * association between groups / contexts

-* service catalog
+## service catalog
+This is CODE
+Pure cfengine pieces

 ## resources
+This is DATA
-polymorphic configurations used by the policies.
+* configurations used by the policies
+* flat files, templates, binaries or whatever

+## workers
+This is CODE
+Embedeed functions used by services

 ## helpers
-tiny scripts used for emulate the behaviour of the User interface
+external scripts used for emulate the behaviour of the User interface